 The mutual fund is one of the most common investment vehicles in the United States.
-Almost half of all U.S. Household have money invested in Mutual Funds, perhaps as part of a 401k or retirement planning.
+Almost half of all U.S. households have money invested in Mutual Funds, perhaps as part of a 401k or retirement planning.

 The idea behind the creation of mutual funds over 20 years ago, was to form a company which will invest the money of the investors on their behalf.
-If you invest in the mutual fund, you would actually be investing in the company; they would then take your money and invest it in an array of assets, stock, bonds or treasuries.
+If you invest in the mutual fund, you would actually be investing in the company; they would then take your money and invest it in an array of assets, stock, bonds, or treasuries.

 - Income earned from the dividends paid on the assets the mutual fund owns should be distributed to the shareholders.

-- If the underlying assets (Net Asset Value-NAV) of the mutual fund increase this should be reflected in the worth of the fund.
+- If the underlying assets (Net Asset Value-NAV) of the mutual fund increase, this should be reflected in the worth of the fund.
 The NAV should be calculated every day by the fund.